sowbug/neje_laser_upgrade/README.md

    is enabled, and watch your laser engraver move and cut more precisely than ever before!

+Note that I ended up setting $100/$101 (X/Y steps per mm) to 40 to get the scale of the cuts to match what I drew in my application.
+Yours might be different.

 If you ever want to go back, remove the jumper, fix the broken trace, and flash the .hex included in the .rar download link at the bottom of [the NEJE page](http://wiki.nejetool.com/doku.php?id=nejelaser_master).